jhs-39/COT6905_Optimization/COT6905/week_one.md

 ## Key Concepts
 ### Row Picture
 Each row from the matrix form represents a line (in 2D) or plane (in 3D).
 Solutions occur at the intersections of these structures.
 Below is an interactive visualization of the row picture for a 2x2 system of equations (ax + by = c and dx + ey = f).
-Launch a live code session with Binder and change the coefficients to observe how the lines and their intersection point (solution) change!
+Launch a live code session (Rocket Icon->Live Code) and change the coefficients to observe how the lines and their intersection point (solution) change!

 > Question for understanding: will you be able to get a solution [X, Y] for **any point** in the plane, if the given rows are parallel lines?
 Hint: parallel lines don't intersect!